electrickery/ps2keyboard2matrix/README.md

 statements.
 These are the 'plain-special' keys.
 The remainder are 'shifted-special' keys which require an implicit SHIFT or an un-SHIFT.
 Restructuring is prepared for these too, but not implemented yet.

+### Simple test for correct operation

+The board and firmware can be tested from the Arduino IDE, right after programming, requiring only a multi-meter:

+- Open the Serial Monitor set baud rate to 115200 BAUD.
+The prompt "PS2Keyboard to Aster CT-80 matrix V0.6" should appear.

+- Type ? <Enter>.
+Het help text should appear.

+- Find pin 1 and 2 from the flat-cable header.
+These are at the top of the header, next to the text "J3".

+- Measure the resistance between the pins with and multi-meter.
+This should be very high, out of reach of most devices.

+- Type C00 <Enter> (One letter, two numbers)

+- Measure the resistance between the pins.
+This should in the range of 100 ohm.

+- Type O00 <Enter> (One letter, two numbers)

+- Measure the resistance between the pins.
+This should be very high, out of reach of most devices.

+The first number is the column, the second the row.
+The former ranges from 0 to 7, the latter from 0 to F (entry in hex), but only the first eight are wired to the header.